MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 When a user starts the Autopilot self-deploying process, Autopilot completes the following steps:

-1. Join the device to Azure Active Directory (Azure AD).
-Autopilot for HoloLens does not support Active Directory join or Hybrid Azure AD join.
+1. Join the device to Microsoft Entra ID.
+Autopilot for HoloLens does not support Active Directory join or Microsoft Entra hybrid join.

-1. Use Azure AD to enroll the device in Microsoft Endpoint Manager (or another MDM service).
+1. Use Microsoft Entra ID to enroll the device in Microsoft Endpoint Manager (or another MDM service).

 1. Download and apply device-targeted policies, certificates, networking profiles and applications.